bdevel/youtube-explore/README.md

 * --query: query that is made on youtube
 * --searches: number of search results from the query to start with
 * --branch: branching factor = number of recommendations that are followed
+* --depth: how many layers of branch will there be
 * --name: name under which it will be saved
 * --alltime: add this option if you want to start from the most viewed videos for the query (using the option filter by viewcount on youtube)